 Can I use Google Maps in Venice?

 Depending on your international data plan, coverage can be limited within Venice.
 Especially as you get into the interior streets.
-Don’t be surprised if Google Maps don’t work precisely or if you data connection fails.
+Don’t be surprised if Google Maps doesn’t work precisely or if your data connection fails.
 Even if you set your walking directions while on WiFi, it can be hard to find your way around Venice but don’t worry, that is part of the experience.

 Traveling to Italy?